 We help clients address challenges such as automation, surgical navigation, real-time sensing and visualisation, developing technologies critical to the success of your next surgical platform.

-We’re working with our clients to revolutionise therapy for both acute and chronic conditions by enabling the next generation of smart, highly miniaturised and connected implants.
+We are revolutionising the next generation of smart, highly miniaturised and connected implants.

 How we work